-No. Therma runs on LoRa and a 4G cellular connection.
+None of the above.
+Therma runs on LoRa® and a 4G cellular connection with Hologram.

 LoRa® is a long range, low bandwidth radio network.
 Although range highly depends on the environment or obstructions in a given location, a single hub or base station can cover entire cities or hundreds of square kilometers.

 LoRaWAN® builds on top of LoRa® with additional technologies including adaptive data rate, quality of service, transmission guarantees and other systems, which automatically compensate for dense and noisy urban deployments.

 In other words, LoRaWAN® is the ideal technology for ensuring full coverage throughout any environment.
 Performance is proven to exceed that of Bluetooth or WiFi.

 Learn more by reading our blog post – How Therma° outperforms WiFi and Bluetooth temperature sensors

 A properly working Hub will be plugged into the wall outlet, switched on (power switch is located on the bottom of the device) and all three LED lights at the bottom of the device will be continuously red.

 Account owners can purchase sensors right on their dashboard through the ‘Get More Therma’ button on the top right.

 If you don’t see this link, you can purchase online e-commerce platform, or by contacting email@example.com.

 Therma sensors’ internal 2400 mAh Lithium non-chargeable battery typically lasts 5-10 years, depending on reporting cadence.
 If your battery runs low, please let us know by emailing firstname.lastname@example.org and we’ll ship you a new sensor.